moxious/meeseeks/README.md

 Right now, this just gets dumped as a huge marked up JSON file.
 Later it would be loaded into Neo4j, or other filtering tools built on top of it.

+# TODO

+Everything.

+- Get more log examples
+- Get better at annotating specific log events with extracted metadata that's useful to filter on.

 # Key Assumptions